 The following signs merit an evaluation by your dentist or oral surgeon.

-– A sore that bleeds and fails to heal easily over a 2-week period
+A sore which bleeds and fails to heal easily over a 2 week period

-– A lump or thickening of the oral tissues, that is gums, cheeks, lips, tongue, throat.
+A lump or thickening of the oral tissues, including the gums, cheeks, lips, tongue and throat.